-Nowadays, the plumbing issues of galvanized piping and its associated potential risks are known to homeowners, and they now seek for smart options.
+Nowadays, the plumbing issues of galvanized piping and its associated potential risks are common knowledge to homeowners.

 Fortunately, innovations in plumbing have provided many alternatives.
 Yet, how do homeowners know when to make a change?

 Here at Clovis Plumbing Services our skilled professionals advise homeowners to be watchful of the following critical plumbing issues:

 Replacing Galvanized Pipes: Rust and rust spots on pipe